wonderflow/sample/README.md

 ```

-The most important feature is you can define root path for this server by define "ROOT_PATH" environment.
+You can define root path for this server by define `ROOT_PATH` environment.